RemyKlein/tRNA_pipeline/README.md

 - Use **Ensembl genomes** for consistent chromosome naming.
 - Processing all tRFs (16 - 50 nt) may be memory-intensive.
 The `split-tsv` step avoids memory overflow.
 - The exclusivity step (Step 9) is the most time-consuming; parallelization is recommended for large genomes.
-- This pipeline was tester for _Mus musculus_ (GRCm39) but can be adapted to other species with minor changes.
+- This pipeline was tested for _Mus musculus_ (GRCm39) but can be adapted to other species with minor changes.

 ---